Morse code abbreviations: Aside on shared codes

 Normally an operator copying Morse code by hand or typewriter would decide whether the equal sign [=] or the "new section" prosign B̅T̅ was meant and start new paragraph in the recorded text upon reception of the code.
-This new paragraph copying convention is illustrated in the following example conversation.
+This new paragraph copying convention is illustrated in the example conversation in the prior section.

 When decoding in one's head, instead of writing text on paper or into a computer file, the receiving operator copying mentally will interpret the B̅T̅ prosign for either a mental pause, or to jot down for later reference a short word or phrase from the information being sent.

 Informal language-independent conversations

 Rag chewer is a name applied to amateur radio Morse code operators who engage in informal Morse code conversations (known as chewing the rag) while discussing subjects such as: The weather, their location, signal quality, and their equipment (especially the antennas being used).

 Meaningful rag chewing between fluent Morse code operators having different native languages is possible because of a common language provided by the prosigns for Morse code, the International Q code, Z code, RST code, the telegraph era Phillips Code and 92 codes, and many well known Morse code abbreviations including those discussed in this article.
 Together all of these traditional conventions serve as a somewhat cryptic but commonly understood language (Lingua Franca) within the worldwide community of amateur radio Morse code operators.